Why do many ageing skins develop comedones and other keratolytic disorders?

 There is now universal agreement that free radicals are involved in the physical, biochemical, and pathological changes associated with aging.
 Oxidative damage to proteins, lipids, and DNA accumulates and increases with age, and is associated with age-related skin conditions, disorders and diseases.

-In mature skins, and those that have had extensive sun
+mature skins, and those that have had extensive sun exposure over

 It is important to understand that this type of lesion does not get categorized into ‘non-inflammatory acne.
 Despite the fact it is a comedone, it is best practice to classify it into Aging Keratolytic Skin Conditions.

 What causes an aging skin to show a variety of skin conditions that it has never suffered from at any previous age?
 Well, the answer to this question is cellular age.
 Ageing cells can be under the heading of two of categories: Mitochondrial Ageing or Cellular Senescence.

 Mitochondria play a significant role in the generation of energy for creating whatever that cell was designed to make.
 All cells of the human body have many Mitochondria.

 Having established Mitochondria are organelles within cells that take nutrients and break them down and creates energy-rich molecules for the cell,(ATP) we need to recognize that as Mitochondria generate the energy that our cells require for creation; that this energy causes the Reactive Oxygen Species (ROS) of free radical to be produced, Oxidative stress is created as a side effect of this energy creation.

 To prevent the damage from ROS, cells possess several antioxidant enzymes such as Superoxide Dismutase’s (SOD), Mn SOD and Cu/Zn SOD, Catalase, and Glutathione Peroxidase, which are located in the mitochondria or the intracellular fluid (Cytosol).

 mechanisms fail, or the balance between antioxidants and ROS are

 disrupted because of either depletion of antioxidants or